 In your opinion, which eCommerce platform is the most problematic to work on?

 Again, we asked the inverse of this and 33% of respondents said that Magento was the most problematic platform to work on from a technical SEO point of view.

 This is really interesting, I've worked on Magento and found that (with the right developer) you have a lot more flexibility to do things like facet expansion.

 If you could choose just ONE project management tool to use, which one would it be?

 Finally in this section, we asked about project management tools that technical SEOs prefer to work with.
 This was a close one again with JIRA just winning the race with 22% and closely followed by Asana at 21%.

 I'd love to know why.
-Is this just a reflection of market share and people's exposure to different platforms?
-Can you see the difference in answers from people in terms of seniority and decision making status?
+I suspect this may just be a reflection of market share and people's exposure to different platforms.
+It would be really interesting to see the difference in answers from people in terms of seniority and decision making status.

 Definitely agree.
 If dev teams use JIRA, then it makes sense to use JIRA too - tickets can then be fed into their queues and makes things a lot easier.